joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 ❗ This feature is optional and the field mhselect mixes the privilege control of M and H

->💡 The external debugger could determine the accessiblity of the CSR fields by write a spefic value and read back it.
+>💡 The CSR field accessibility is associated with privilege levels.
+The external debugger could determine the accessibility of the CSR fields by writing a specific value and reading it back.
 If the value matches, the field is configurable for external debugger